loftuxab/share-community-loftux/README.md

 # About Loftux AB
 Loftux AB, http://loftux.se http://loftux.com is a company based in Sweden that delivers implementations and addons to Alfresco Community Edition.
 Please visit our website should you want seek out the opportunity to use our services.

+## Warranty
+The LXCommunity ECM and included extensions is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Commercial support is available from Loftux AB.